NVIDIA/aistore/docs/command_line.md

         log to standard error instead of files -nodiskio
-        dry-run: if true, no disk operations for GET and PUT -nonetio
-        dry-run: if true, no network operations for GET and PUT -ntargets int
+        dry-run: if true, no disk operations for GET and PUT -ntargets int
         number of storage targets to expect at startup (hint, proxy-only) -persist